-Strategies, techniques, concrete materials, and technology used in teaching mathematical concepts to students in grades 4-8.
-Students will strengthen their understanding of underlying concepts of grades 4-8 mathematics as related to the TEKS, state and national standards, and the teaching of middle school students.
-Special emphasis is placed on pedagogical issues, problem solving, and real life connections in the teaching of mathematics content appropriate for middle school students.
-3303 Teaching Middle School Environmental Science 4 - 8 (3-3-0) Prerequisite: Six hours from BIOL 1310; GEOL 1307; NS 3310, 3311, 3312 Strategies, techniques, concrete materials, and technology used in teaching environmental science concepts to students in grades 4-8.
-Students will strengthen their understanding of underlying concepts of grades 4-8 mathematics as related to the TEKS, state and national standards, and the teaching of middle school students.
-Special emphasis is placed on pedagogical issues, problem solving, and real life connections in the teaching of content in life, earth, and physical science appropriate for middle school students.
-3304 Aesthetic and Physical Development of Children (3-3-0) Prerequisite: Admission to Teacher Education Program.
-This course provides preservice teachers the opportunity to understand the development of stages of young children in the areas of visual arts, music, creative drama and theatre appreciation, motor skills and perceptual awareness and personal health and safety.
-3314 Children's Literature in Spanish (3-3-0) Prerequisite: Admission to Teacher Education program.
-This course introduces students to children's Spanish literature, its history, development and uses in relation to the needs of the child and the culture.
-Instruction is conducted in Spanish.
-PHIL (Philosophy) 1301 Introduction to Philosophy (3-3-0) Prerequisite: Credit or enrollment in ENG 1301.
+PHIL (Philosophy)

+1301 Introduction to Philosophy (3-3-0)

+Prerequisite: Credit or enrollment in ENG 1301.

 Teaches student how to think philosophically about basic issues about human nature and the limits of human knowledge, freedom and determinism, morality and responsibility, the role of science, technology, work and religion in their lives.
 (PHIL 1301) 1302 Critical Thinking (3-3-0) A practical introduction to thinking effectively that develops skills in recognizing premises and conclusions to arguments.
 The course provides practice in evaluating arguments, clarifying meanings, recognizing the various ways language functions, and defining terms.
 The course teaches both deductive and inductive uses of logic using examples from various disciplines including the sciences, literature, politics and advertising.
 The class teaches precision in language and interpretation.
-2301 Classical Philosophy (3-3-0) Prerequisite: Credit or enrollment in ENG 1301.
-Traces the development of Western philosophy from its Greek sources through Roman and medieval philosophy to the birth of the modern world.
-(PHIL 2316) 2302 Modern Philosophy (3-3-0) Prerequisite: Credit or enrollment in ENG 1301.
+2301 Ancient Philosophy (3-3-0) Prerequisite: Credit or enrollment in ENG 1301.
+Historical survey of the development of Western philosophy at its origins in ancient Greek thought, especially the works of Plato and Aristotle.
+Ancient Roman and Hellenistic philosophers may also be discussed.
+2302 Modern Philosophy (3-3-0) Prerequisite: Credit or enrollment in ENG 1301.
 An historical survey of the development of philosophic thought from Descartes through Kant with emphasis on the rationalists and empiricists.
 (PHIL 2317) 2305 Introduction to Ethics (3-3-0) Prerequisite: Credit or enrollment in ENG 1301.
 Introduction to the philosophical examination of contemporary moral issues.
 Emphasis on critical examination and comparison of different perspectives on the rightness and wrongness of various actions typically considered morally problematic in the contemporary world.
 Topics covered may include abortion, capital punishment, discrimination and prejudice, and environmental issues.
 2310 The Meaning of Life (3-3-0) Prerequisite: Credit or enrollment in ENG 1301.

 This course will investigate one of the most popular and enduring philosophical questions.
 Students will consider the meaning of life generally, asking what it means to be alive, as well as what it means to have meaning.
 Students will then consider the question particularly, asking how it is possible (if it is) for an individual to lead a meaningful life.
 Students will also consider the relevance of cultural and personal attitudes toward life and death and the effect these attitudes have on the meaningfulness of life.
 3301 Moral Issues, Personal and Professional (3-3-0) Prerequisite: 3 hours of philosophy or junior standing.
 Ethical theories, both traditional and modern, as applied to contemporary personal and professional problems.
 3302 Philosophy of Science (3-3-0) Prerequisite: ENG 1302.